Crisis Communication Agency.

 Removing Negative Media Coverage.

-The Lighthouse team swiftly dealt with the situation and managed to get all mentions of the allegations removed from the public domain.
+The Lighthouse team swiftly dealt with the situation and succeeded to remove most of the allegations published online.
 Recommendations were provided on how to deal with the situation and the correct procedures installed to ensure such an event is prevented from happening in the future.

 Crisis Prevention.